seeingterra/echo-tts/README.md

 > reduce out-of-memory errors on smaller GPUs.

 > **Windows audio backend / codec notes**
-> This fork replaces the older TorchCodec-based audio path with a
+> This fork replaces the older TorchCodec-based audio path with an
-> **torchaudio + FFmpeg** pipeline that has been tested on Windows.
-This
+> **FFmpeg-based** reference audio decoding pipeline that has been tested on
-> avoids several Windows-specific codec issues and makes reference audio
+> Windows.
+Generated audio is written as standard PCM WAV via Python stdlib
-> loading more robust (mono downmix + 44.1 kHz resampling).
+> (no TorchCodec required).

 ## Quick Start